 Audience

 Social media (and all) marketing is all about your audience and not about you.
-You need to put them at the center of your messages.
+You need to put them at the centre of your messages.

 Make sure your posts focus on your followers, not you.
 Cultivate empathy with your followers with effective communication and revealing the people behind the company.